The AAEC advises students with fewer than 24 units and all undeclared students.

 Check to make sure you will meet UW-Whitewater’s course requirements before you enroll.

-If you are looking to take course work at an institution outside of the UW-System, contact the Admissions Office 262-472-1440.
-Be prepared to give course name and description for desired course.
+If you are looking to take course work at an institution outside of the UW-System, contact the Admissions Office 262-472-1440 and inquire about complete a Transfer Credit Agreement form.

 All students are given a designated Registration Start Time.
 Review your Registration Start Time within the "Academics" section of the WINS system.
 You will be able to begin registering for classes at your given day and time.

 From any computer with Internet access: